Timsty1/FineCLIP/README.md

 ## Evaluation

-We provide the scripts to train CLIPSelf and RegionCLIP under [scripts/](scripts), they are summarized as follows:
+We provide the scripts to evaluate FineCLIP under [scripts/](scripts), they are summarized as follows:

 |  #  | Model Type |          Task           |   Benchmark   |                  script                  |
 |:---:|:----------:|:-----------------------:|:-------------:|:----------------------------------------:|